ESOL Program Information

 ESOL Grading Policy

-Students in the ESOL program may be eligible for pass/fail grades.
-This will be indicated and explained in each student’s English Language Plan.
-Official eligibility is determined by a team of content area teachers, ESOL teachers, and possible counselors, and administrators.
-When students meet the state of Ohio’s criteria to exit the ESOL program, or if the ESOL services are declined by a parent/guardian, the student will receive regular classroom grades.
+Students in the ESOL program who receive standard letter grades (grades 3-12) may be eligible for pass/fail grades.
+This will be indicated and explained in each student’s English Language Plan and is typically available for the first two years a student is learning English in U.S. schools.
+This may be adjusted at any time via a team meeting or parent request.
+Once students meet the state of Ohio’s criteria to exit the ESOL program, or if the ESOL services are declined by a parent/guardian, the student will receive regular classroom grades.